 Stop-loss and take-profit (SL/TP) management is one of the most important concepts of Forex.
 Deep understanding of the underlying principles and mechanics is essential to professional FX trading.

-Stop-loss is an order that you, as a trader, send to your Forex broker to limit your losses in a particular open position.
+Stop-loss is an order that you send to your Forex broker to close the position automatically.
 Take-profit works in much the same way, letting you lock in profit when a certain price level is reached.
 SL/TP is, therefore, used to exit the market.
 Preferably, in the right way and at the right moment.
 Several strategies exist, making the decision process harder but also providing the trader with additional opportunities.

 Opening stop-loss orders